This page is specifically about DB2 running on z/OS mainframes.

 The boot strap data set (BSDS) and the active logs can be duplexed by DB2 and it was recommended that you placed the BSDS and dual active logs on separate volumes, under separate controllers.
 With DFSMS the duplexed copies should be placed in two separate pools, or better still by adding them to DFSMS separation groups, rather than placed by using a Guaranteed Space storage class.

 However there is a caveat.
 It is a long time since anyone manufactured a real 3990 controller, or a 2.8GB 3390 disk.
+In fact, spinning magnetic disks themselves are almost history now.
 Modern disk subsystems are built with terabyte disks combined together into RAID systems, where a RAID set will hold several terabytes.
 These RAID sets are then split into stripes, and 'controllers' and 'DASD' are virtualised and formed within these RAID sets.
 Or, to put it another way, you could go to a lot of effort to separate out datasets onto different virtual disks and controllers, only to find that the disk subsystem has placed them on the same physical disks anyway.

 Ideally the SMS ACS routines should be coded to assign database indexes to one SMS storage class and to assign database table spaces to a different SMS storage class.